 - The Unfavorite: As a first generation aviator, he didn't have a chance of promotion in England; hence, the trip to Australia.
 When he gets promoted to first lieutenant, Temeraire doesn't like him because of his shabby clothes.

 Historical Domain Characters

-For Want of a Nail: Zigzagged.
-Dragons mean that Trafalgar played out somewhat differently—Nelson is wounded by dragonfire, but survives and becomes a national hero.
+- For Want of a Nail: Zigzagged.
+Dragons mean that Trafalgar played out somewhat differently—Nelson is wounded by dragonfire, but survives and becomes a national hero who significantly changes the course of British policy regarding slavery.
 But then, In Spite of a Nail, he dies in a naval battle off of Britain's coast when Lien sinks the whole fleet.

 Lord Nelson: "I have never heard anyone say that I love glory less than other men."

 - Historical Hero Upgrade: Played straight and defied.
 Nelson survives in the novels when he died in Real Life and consequently goes on to greater military success, but is also a staunch advocate of slavery.

 - The Rival: Invoked by British newspapers, as he and Laurence are both popularly-regarded military men who have contributed greatly to Britain's fight against France, but fight in different services and disagree on the issue of abolition.
 In reality, Nelson and Laurence admire each other, and Nelson even invites Laurence and Temeraire to campaign with him at one point.

 The Emperor of France, formerly a nobody from Corsica.